wp-plugins/wp-photo-album-plus/readme.txt

 = Bug Fixes =

 * You can now repeatedly do Remake Photofiles on an individual photo without the need to reload the page.
+* Empty albums that contain empty albums only will now be seen as empty and will therefor be hidden when Table II-E6 is checked.

 = New Features =

 * Text based watermarks, with dynamic text and the ability to upload new truetype fonts.
 See Table IX-F.
+* Watermark all photos.
+Table VIII-B9.

 = Other Changes =